 Declared distances are specific operational lengths designated at a given airport for pilots to understand the appropriate takeoff and landing weight and speed for their aircraft.
 Where the reduction of usable runway length is necessary, airports can designate a displaced threshold, which marks the extent of usable runway located at a point other than the physical beginning of the runway.
-For Runway 10-28 to meet full standard RSA requirements without physically improving the RSA, displaced thresholds of 1,551 feet and 2,508 feet would be required for Runway 10 and 28, respectively.25 To accommodate a partial standard RSA (dismissing the mid-Runway 28 nonstandard RSA) and accommodate at least 600 feet of RSA prior to each landing threshold, the Runway 10 approach end would require a displaced threshold of 413 feet.
+For Runway 10-28 to meet full standard RSA requirements without physically improving the RSA, displaced thresholds of 1,551 feet and 2,508 feet would be required for Runway 10 and 28, respectively.
+To accommodate a partial standard RSA (dismissing the mid-Runway 28 nonstandard RSA) and accommodate at least 600 feet of RSA prior to each landing threshold, the Runway 10 approach end would require a displaced threshold of 490 feet and the Runway 28 approach end would require a displaced threshold of 413 feet.
 The resulting Takeoff Run Available (TORA), Takeoff Distance Available (TODA), Accelerate Stop Distance Available (ASDA), and Landing Distance Available (LDA) for displaced thresholds that support both full and partial RSA are shown in Table 2-1.